 Hebcal Jewish Calendar: A Hebrew date converter, Shabbat candle lighting times, and Jewish holidays are available here.

 Jewish Chaplain - Rabbi Zecharia Deutsch

 Rabbi Zecharia Deutsch was born in New York and moved to Israel with his family at an early age.
 He studied his advanced Torah studies in the Hesder Yeshiva of Ma'aleh Adumim.
-Zecharia then studied accounting and economics at Hebrew University from where he received a B.A. and his Israeli Certified Public Accountancy degree.
+Zecharia then studied accounting and economics at Hebrew University from where he received a BA and his Israeli Certified Public Accountancy degree.

 Zecharia trained for 2 years at Ohr Torah Stone's Strause Amiel training program for diaspora emissaries.

-Jewish Adviser - Nava Deutsch
+Jewish Chaplain - Nava Deutsch

 Nava Deutsch was born in Zurich, Switzerland and moved to Israel when she was 18.
-Nava Studied her advanced Jewish studies studied in Midreshet Orot Etzion in Givat Washington and In Midreshet Tohar in Yad Binyamin.
+Nava studied her advanced Jewish studies studied in Midreshet Orot Etzion in Givat Washington and In Midreshet Tohar in Yad Binyamin.
 Nava earned her Bachelor of Education (B.Ed.) from Michlalah Jerusalem College.
 Nava trained for 2 years at Ohr Torah Stone's Claudia Cohen Women Educators Institute to prepare her for her role in Jewish educational and spiritual leadership to communities around the world.